-7.2.4 Process Google dork results as target addresses
+6.2.6 Process Google dork results as target addresses

-Switch: -g
+Option: -g

-It is also possible to test and inject on GET parameters on the results of your Google dork.
+It is also possible to test and inject on GET parameters based on results of your Google dork.

 This option makes sqlmap negotiate with the search engine its session cookie to be able to perform a search, then sqlmap will retrieve Google first 100 results for the Google dork expression with GET parameters asking you if you want to test and inject on each possible affected URL.